GetFirefly/firefly/README.md

 ### Building Firefly

-Once LLVM is installed/built, you can build the `firefly` executable:
+Once LLVM is installed/built, you can build the `firefly` executable!

+NOTE: Firefly has components that need to be compiled with clang; On Linux, the default compiler is generally gcc.
+Since our LLVM toolchain includes clang, simply export the following in your shell when compiling Firefly:

+    export CC=$XDG_DATA_HOME/llvm/firefly/bin/clang
+    export CXX=$XDG_DATA_HOME/llvm/firefly/bin/clang++

+To build Firefly, run the following:

     LLVM_PREFIX=$XDG_DATA_HOME/llvm/firefly FIREFLY_BUILD_TYPE=static cargo make firefly

+NOTE: If you have .direnv installed, run `direnv allow` in the project root, and you can omit all of the above environment variables, and instead modify the `.envrc` file if needed.

 This will create the compiler executable and associated toolchain for the host machine under `bin` in the root of the project.
 You can invoke `firefly` via the